 This is the first part of a series exploring the history, technology, and partnerships of Envisible, a sustainable food procurement company aiming to make supply chains more transparent.
-Read parts two, three, and four.
+Read parts two, three, four, and five.

 It’s been a long time secret that seafood supply chains are rife with fraud and unethical labor practices.
 But that is, thankfully, changing — the company Envisible is using traceability technology to procure and sell sustainable, minimally processed food.

 Envisible provides a procurement service for grocery cooperative Topco Associates’ Full Circle Market brand member supermarkets, including Food City and Raley’s.
 The service supplies the stores with sustainable seafood that is fully traceable, thanks to a combination of technologies that make food systems more visible.
 That allows both businesses and consumers to make informed decisions that could improve seafood quality and hold companies responsible at every step of the supply chain.

 The systemic problems throughout seafood supply chains are now coming to light.
 A study in PNAS published last year finds that complex and opaque seafood supply chains around the world enable product mislabeling, including misrepresentation of species and the origin of the product, including where it was fished, and whether it was farmed or wild.

 Illegal, unregulated, and unreported fishing and human rights abuses in the seafood supply chain have become so prevalent that in May 2021, U.S. Representatives Jared Huffman (D-Calif.) and Garret Graves (R-La.) introduced legislation to stop these practices.
 The bill will establish seafood traceability and labelling requirements, strengthen international fisheries management, and allow the U.S. to revoke port privileges for fishing vessels that use forced labor or take part in human trafficking.